panjan/aspelllint/CONFIGURE.md

 * [examples/.aspelllintignore](https://github.com/mcandre/aspelllint/blob/master/examples/.aspelllintignore)

-An `.aspelllintignore` may contain Ruby regex patterns of files and/or folders to exclude from scanning, one pattern per line.
+An `.aspelllintignore` may contain fnmatch patterns of files and/or folders to exclude from scanning, one pattern per line.